IBRice101/IBRice101.github.io/Uni/index.md

 ## Year 1 Semester 2 - CMP102: Software Design

-- Grade:
+- Grade: B
-- Description:
+- Description: Some of the fundamental ideas of software engineering.
+Learn to develop and communicate designs for small and large-scale software systems.
 - Coursework:
+    - Unit 1 (50%):
+        - Quizzes (50%)
+        - Coding Exercises (30%)
+        - Software Design Exercises (20%)
+    - Unit 2 (50%: A program to simulate two players playing a game of darts

 ---

 ## Year 1 Semester 2 - CMP110: Introduction To Security

-- Grade:
+- Grade: B
-- Description:
+- Description: Introduction to the broad area of computer security within the context of current legal frameworks.
 - Coursework:
+    - Law Presentation (25%): A presentation on the computer misuse act and their equivalent in another country (we chose Russia, done in groups)
+    - Investigation (75%): An investigation into an aspect of security of my own choosing.
+For this project I did a deep dive into Buffer Overflows, the history, what they are, how they're used, and ultimately, how one can be triggered.

 ---

-## Year 1 Semester 2 - ELE007: Cities of The Future
+## Year 1 Semester 2 - ELE007: Cities of The Future [ELECTIVE]

-- Grade:
+- Grade: A
-- Description:
-- Coursework:
+- Description: This module will introduce the concept of smart cities, which brings together hard infrastructure, social capital including local skills and community institutions, and (digital) technologies to fuel sustainable economic development and provide an attractive environment for all (Department for Business Innovation Skills October 2013)
+- Coursework: a group presentation on how cities of the future will develop in certain aspects, my group chose IoT devices

 ---